pik-copan/pycopancore/docs/framework_documentation/modeling_framework/language_terminology_concepts.rst

 -------------------------------

-copan\:CORE treats the *real world* as consisting of numerous sufficiently well-distinguishable **entities** (e.g., a spot on the Earth surface, the EU, yourself, ...) that are involved in a number of sufficiently well-distinguishable **processes** (e.g., vegetation growth, economic production, opinion formation, ...) which affect one or more of the entities' **attributes** (e.g., the spot's harvestable biomass, the EU's gross product, your opinion on fossil fuels, ...). copan\:CORE classifies entities by **entity-types** (e.g., grid cell, society, individual, ..., see :doc:`../entity_types/index`), and also allows to group processes according to a certain taxonomy (natural, social-metabolic, cultural, ..., see :doc:`../process_taxonomy/index`).
+copan\:CORE treats the *real world* as consisting of numerous sufficiently well-distinguishable **entities** ("things that are", e.g., a spot on the Earth surface, the EU, yourself, ...) that are involved in a number of sufficiently well-distinguishable **processes** ("things that happen", e.g., vegetation growth, economic production, opinion formation, ...) which affect one or more of the entities' **attributes** ("how things are", e.g., the spot's harvestable biomass, the EU's gross product, your opinion on fossil fuels, ...).

+copan\:CORE classifies entities by **entity-types** ("kinds of things that are", e.g., grid cell, society, individual, ..., see :doc:`../entity_types/index`), and also allows to group processes according to a certain taxonomy (natural, social-metabolic, cultural, ..., see :doc:`../process_taxonomy/index`).

 ..
 TODO: city taxonomy paper!